The Foundations of the Nineteenth Century: Synopsis

 Chamberlain also considered the Berbers from North Africa as belonging to the Aryan race.

 Chamberlain (who had graduate training in biology) rejected Darwinism, evolution and social Darwinism, and instead emphasized "gestalt", which (he said) derived from Goethe.
 Chamberlain regarded Darwinism as the most abominable and misguided doctrine of the day.

 Chamberlain used an old biblical notion of the ethnic makeup of Galilee to argue that while Jesus may have been Jewish by religion, he was probably not Jewish by race, claiming that he descended from the Amorites.
-During the inter-war period, certain pro-Nazi theologians developed these ideas as part of the manufacture of an Aryan Jesus.
+During the inter-war period, certain pro-Nazi theologians, such as Walter Bauer and Walter Grundmann, and American Assyriologist Paul Haupt developed these ideas as part of the manufacture of an Aryan Jesus.
 Chamberlain's admirer Adolf Hitler held a similar view, as evidenced in his table talk, where he canvassed the idea of Jesus as the illegitimate son of a Roman soldier stationed in Galilee.

 Reception

 The Foundations sold extensively: eight editions and 60,000 copies within ten years, 100,000 copies by the outbreak of World War I and 24 editions and more than a quarter of a million copies by 1938.
 The Russian translation was especially popular and was carried by White Russians all the way to Siberia.

 The 1911 translation received positive reviews in most of the British press.

-It was praised in The Spectator as "a monument of erudition"; the Birmingham Post said that it was "glowing with life, packed with fresh and vigorous thought"; the Glasgow Herald thought that it would be difficult to "over-estimate the stimulating qualities of the book."
+It was praised in The Spectator as "a monument of erudition"; the Birmingham Post wrote that it was "glowing with life, packed with fresh and vigorous thought"; the Glasgow Herald thought that it would be difficult to "over-estimate the stimulating qualities of the book."

 In the Times Literary Supplement it was declared to be "one of the books that really mattered".

 In the left-wing Fabian News George Bernard Shaw called it a "historical masterpiece".

 Those who failed to read it, he continued, would be unable to talk intelligently about contemporary sociological and political problems.

-In the U.S., Theodore Roosevelt attributed an extreme bias to the author, but said that Chamberlain "represents an influence to be reckoned with and seriously to be taken into account."
+In the U.S., Theodore Roosevelt attributed an extreme bias to the author.
+Roosevelt wrote in 1913 that Chamberlain "represents an influence to be reckoned with and seriously to be taken into account."

-The book was important to Wilhelm II, who became Chamberlain's friend (the two held a correspondence), and as a "spiritual" foundation of the Third Reich.
-Chamberlain's ideas on race were greatly influential to Adolf Hitler, who readily adapted them into his Nazi ideology; Chamberlain himself joined the Nazi party, and both Hitler and Goebbels visited Chamberlain whilst he was on his deathbed.
+The book was important to Wilhelm II, who became Chamberlain's friend (the two held a correspondence), and as a "spiritual" foundation of Nazi Germany.
+Chamberlain's ideas on race were greatly influential to Adolf Hitler, who readily adapted them into his Nazi ideology.

+Chamberlain himself joined the Nazi party, and both Hitler and Nazi chiefpropagandist Goebbels visited Chamberlain whilst he was on his deathbed.